 - Lots of legacy plug-ins in the website that you don’t need and that are slowing down your server

-- No global "Content Delivery Network", so your website is even slower from some parts of the world (where you customers still might be)
+- No global “Content Delivery Network”, so your website is even slower from some parts of the world (where your customers still might be)

-All of this is fixable, but takes a bit of investment.
-You can either migrate to Squarespace like I mentioned above, or have someone overhaul your website - a few days work.
+All of this is fixable — but takes a bit of investment.
+You can either migrate to Squarespace or have someone overhaul your website — a few days work.

 3. You don’t have content that people Google